-Remember this is a borax free slime!
-It is edible but please consider it simply taste safe instead!
-If you are looking for a more traditional slime recipe, we have plenty of cool slime recipes to check out here.
+Remember, this is a borax-free slime!
+It is edible, but please consider it simply taste safe instead!
+We have plenty of cool slime recipes to check out here if you want a more traditional slime recipe.
 Enjoy your slimy experience with kids.
 We kept our slime for a couple of days in a plastic container.

 More Borax-Free and Taste-Safe Slimes